gourmetgate/docdump/database/database-model.md

 ### Printer to category

-The user can configure, which category of articles will be printed on which printer.
+The user can configure, which category of items will be printed on which printer.
 E.g. drinks will be printed at the bar and food will be printed in the kitchen.
 This table represents the n:n relation between these two entities.

 | Property name | Type | Description                                         |